ioccc-src/winner/1993/lmfjyh/README.md

 This version does what the code did but in a way that will work with modern compilers.
 We'd like to say there's something special about it but there isn't.
-Nonetheless it will be compiled in case the original entry fails to compile (which will happen unless you have gcc < 2.3.3.
+Nonetheless it will be compiled in case the original entry fails to compile.

 ### Alternate build: